jjspoelstra/delivery-app/README.md

 # Optimizations
 So far, there is simply a baseline of tables for the API, for future projects - more thought could be given to what each table needs ahead of time rather than after.
+The last step of this project, the front-end, is up next.

 # Lessons Learned:
 So far, the most important lesson I've learned is to properly keep track of key pairs as an instance is created - having to create a new instance because the inital pair was not downloaded added a lot of extra time.